tkruse/build-bench/README.md

 The tutorials were nice and low-level, but missed e.g. explaining the role of file ```BUILD.tools```.

 The examples online feature a lot of BUILD files (one for each java package), and each contains several library definitions listing individual java classes.
 That's a lot more effort to write and check than the Maven/Gradle approach.
-Similarly pants does not seem to allow directoy globbing (src/main/**/*.java).
+Similarly pants does not seem to allow directory globbing (src/main/**/*.java).

 Like Bazel, a lot of responsibility rests on the developer of finding suitable names for rules.
-A main help at the beginning is to list all rules recursively: ```pants list ::``` and show all files consdered: ```pants filedeps :<target>```
+A main help at the beginning is to list all rules recursively: ```pants list ::``` and show all files considered: ```pants filedeps :<target>```

 Trying to get things to run, I noticed changing a java_library target by adding/removing resources did not invalidate the cache, those changes did not seem to affect the cache key, which is a big surprise to me.
 Sometimes the error messages suggest inconsistent things, like missing BUILD file when it exists, or missing target when it exists (something else was wrong).

+Pants does not cache test results, so building again will run tests again.
+Pants also left behind several zombie processes when killing with Ctrl-C.

 Pants path syntax has special semantics for task names which match the directory name of the file their defined in.